Will-Sommers/cursorless-katas/katas/paired_delimiters/wrap/README.md

 Now, with the full selection issue a wrap command put a `"box"` around the selection.
 If you're unfamiliar with `"paint"`, check out the [paint kata](../../special_scopes/paint/).

+Once you're finished, check out all of the [paired delimiters here](https://www.cursorless.org/docs/#paired-delimiters).
+Try to get fluent in the ones you'll use the most.

 Good luck!